 Phase 2: Anointing

 Oil!
 Oil on everything!
-It is not necessary to have a particularly elaborate oil, olive oil or sunflower oil will be fine.
+It is unnecessary to have a particularly elaborate oil, olive oil or sunflower oil will be fine.
 Or if you prefer, you can dilute some essential oils with a little olive oil, almonds, sunflower, jojoba etc.

 Then dip your index finger in the oil and from the center of the object slide your finger up once.
 Go back to the center and slide your finger down once.
 Ta da, Anointed!